ikkez/F3-Sugar/Pagination/README.md

 ### Configuration

 Of course you can define another token key in your route, instead of `@page`.
-Therefor just set it as third argument on instantiation.
+Therefor just set it as third argument on instantiation (here without @-symbol).

 	$pages = new Pagination($article_count, $items_per_page, 'paginationToken');

-if your template is within another subdirectory, or you want to use different templates, you can change the template path with:
+If your template is within another subdirectory, or you want to use different templates, you can change the template path with:

 	$pages->setTemplate('templates/pagebrowser.html');

+The Paginator builds links, depending on the currenct route.
+But sometimes you maybe want to serve other pagebrowser link.
+You can set another link path like this:

+	$pages->setLinkPath('search/results/');

+It will now build URLs like `search/results/1`, `search/results/2`, `search/results/3`.

+### Future

+Some TO-DOs for the future

+- add tailing slash option for even nicer URLs

+- create pagination within template, use own <paginate> tag.
+Sounds nice, isn't it? ;)